Lionsberg/lionsberg-wiki/Lionsberg Community Information/People/Lionsberg Co-Creators.md

 	- Invited by: Jordan
 	- Introduced to Jordan by: Estelle Kabithi
 	- First company in the Lionsberg Africa Federation - Woni Foodstore, recently purchased existing foodstore with a vision to begin working on supply chains and becoming supply hub for smaller local food stores in the area.
-- 20. Stuart Levine
+- 20. Daniel Friedman
 	- Invited by: Jordan
-	- Introduced to Jordan by: Jerry Michalski
+	- Introduced to Jordan by: ?
+	- Active Inference
 - 21. Yanik Silver
 	- Invited by: Jordan
 	- Introduced to Jordan by: Steve Schwarz
 	- 1,000 Suns Project, One Degree Network, Maverick
+- Cycle Completed March 12, 2024
+- Cycle Time - 5 Days
+## Gap Week

+Note: Week of March 18, Jordan largely paused invitations and regrouped, and resumed invitations week of March 25.
 ## Cycle 7: Expansion Out to 34 Co-Creators

-22. Daniel Friedman
+22. Stuart Levine
 	- Invited by: Jordan
-	- Introduced to Jordan by: ?
+	- Introduced to Jordan by: Jerry Michalski
-	- Active Inference
+23.

 ## Invitations